wso2-extensions/esb-inbound-kafka/docs/config.md

 >>**Note :** If the passwords are stored in the client configuration, it is important to restrict access to the file via filesystem permission.

-Send the following message using console producer or the Kafka connector :
+Send the following message using the console producer or the Kafka connector:

     {"test":"wso2"}
     {"test":"wso2"}